DevExpress-Examples/blazor-drawer-static-ssr/README.md

 <input type="checkbox" title="Toggle Nav" class="navbar-toggler icon icon-menu menu-button" checked />
 ```

-The [MainLayout.razor.css](./CS/DxDrawerExample/Components/Layout/MainLayout.razor.css) file contains CSS rules that control visibility of the drawer components base on the viewport size and the checkbox state.
+The [MainLayout.razor.css](./CS/DxDrawerExample/Components/Layout/MainLayout.razor.css) file contains CSS rules that control visibility of the drawer components based on the viewport size and the checkbox state.

 ```css
 /* Show the first drawer (for desctop) based on the toggle button state */